HB9IIU/ESP32-CYD-HamClock/readme.md

 You can upload your own 320x240 PNG file as the boot splash screen:

-- POST to `/uploadpng` via the web form
 - File will be saved as `/logo4.png`
 - It will be shown on next boot